kiraleos/dissertation/src/dissertation.md

 ## Artificial Intelligence

-Artificial Intelligence, often abbreviated as AI, represents the culmination of decades of research and development in the quest to imbue machines with human-like intelligence and decision-making capabilities.
-At its essence, AI aims to enable machines to emulate human cognitive functions such as learning, reasoning, problem-solving, and perception.
+Artificial Intelligence, commonly abbreviated as AI, signifies the result of extensive research and development spanning several decades, aimed at equipping machines with intelligence and decision-making abilities resembling those of humans.

 One of the defining features of AI is its adaptability—machines equipped with AI algorithms can analyze vast datasets, identify intricate patterns, and make decisions guided by these insights.
 This adaptability is particularly evident in the field of Machine Learning, a subset of AI that focuses on the development of algorithms capable of learning from data.